apache/airflow/docs/apache-airflow/concepts/dynamic-task-mapping.rst

 Dynamic Task Mapping allows a way for a workflow to create a number of tasks at runtime based upon current data, rather than the DAG author having to know in advance how many tasks would be needed.

-This can be thought of as defining your tasks in a for loop, but instead of having to have the DAG file fetch the data and do that itself, the scheduler can do this based on the output of a previous task.
+This is similar to defining your tasks in a for loop, but instead of having the DAG file fetch the data and do that itself, the scheduler can do this based on the output of a previous task.
 Right before a mapped task is executed the scheduler will create *n* copies of the task, one for each input.

 It is also possible to have a task operate on the collected output of a mapped task, commonly known as map and reduce.